minnestar/sessionizer/src/doc/SCHEDULING.md

 **Note**: You must be logged in (using prod credentials) to view the page.

 ## 5. Upload schedule to prod
-Once the schedule looks good, you can upload it to prod:
+Once the schedule looks good, you can upload it to prod with `app:import_schedule`, like so:

 ```bash
 heroku run rails app:import_schedule < path/to/exported-schedule-file.json
 ```